-Tony Callaghan has a long track record in composting – he invented the award winning, patented hot bin composter (the patent and trade mark is now assigned to DS Smith Plc).
-It was during the early days of the hot bin that Tony noticed the compost coming out of this process was more sticky and held more water than normal compost.
-This started a research track to investigate what compost is made of and if there was such a thing as a super compost.
-He started to look at the science around what bacteria do with organic matter and at a group of substances that make up colloidal humus.
-Along the road, research looked at topics such as the Amazonian Dark Earth (ADE), the use of biochar and a host of other things related to how bacteria and fungi really work in soil.
-After formulating a theory, he set about testing various “additions” and “formulations”.
-Finally, there was that eureka moment – he was no longer ‘improving compost’, he was looking at a new type of soil improver and growing media.
-The new products are 100% peat free and made from sustainable resources.
+Tony Callaghan has a long track record in composting – he invented the award-winning, patented hot bin composter (the patent and trademark are now assigned to Engineered Foam Products Ltd).
+Tony noticed the compost coming out of these bins was more sticky and held more water than normal compost.
+This started a research project to investigate what compost is made of and if there was such a thing as a better compost, i.e. a super compost.
+Having looked at the science around what bacteria do with organic matter, the substances that make up colloidal humus, Amazonian Dark Earth (ADE), biochar and a host of other things related to how bacteria and fungi really work in the soil, he formulated a theory and set about testing various “additions” and “formulations” of new types of compost.
+Finally, there was that eureka moment – a compost that gave better growth results, which survives for many years and sequesters carbon so offsetting global warming gases.
+The new product (SF60) is 100% organic, natural, peat free and made from sustainable resources.

-SoilFixer SF60 is “super” compost / super soil improver.
-Made in the UK using our propriety process, which results in a matrix combining activated (enriched) biochar, colloidal humus, organic matter and plant macro and micro nutrients.
+SF60 Super Compost is made in the UK using our propriety composting process and humification agent.
+The resulting product is a matrix of activated (enriched) biochar, colloidal humus, organic matter (compost) and plant macro- and micro-nutrients.

 Formulated ready to use by gardeners and allotment growers who want to improve their soils and container growth mixes to the best they can be.

-For those seeking better plant and vegetable growth.
-In our SF60 tests, we have seen increase in plant growth and crop yield of 100% over the control soil.
+In our SF60 tests, we have seen an increase in plant growth and crop yield of 100% over the control soil.
 (All plant growth testing is complex and it takes many test replications over a number of years before the average increase can be quoted.
 We believe most users will conservatively achieve +20% increase).

 Yes - very different.

-Many suppliers have moved from supplying 'raw biochar' to selling 'activated biochar'.
+Many biochar suppliers have moved away from supplying 'raw biochar' to selling 'activated (charged, enriched) biochar'.
 Biochar 'holds onto' plant nutrients.
 If you think of biochar as a type of sponge - if you add a dry sponge, the first thing it does is suck up water and nutrients from the soil.
 Hence it is better to add a wet sponge full of water and nutrients.
 Many seek to charge (activate) biochar by mixing it with compost, others by 'soaking' in liquid fertiliser.
-We have not found this to be fully effective.
+We have found neither to be fully effective.

-It depends how you define and use the word.
-A fertiliser is defined in the dictionary as a chemical or natural substance added to soil or land to increase its fertility.
-On this basis, SF60 it is a fertiliser - it a natural substance that contains both maco and trace minerals (NPK, Ca, etc) and it is designed to improve fertility - plant growth.
-(Note: typically NKP/TM are around 5% of content and in 'slow release' form) ie they are released in soluble forms as part of microbes breaking down more complex materials).
+It depends on how you define and use the word!
+The dictionary defines 'fertiliser' as a chemical or natural substance added to soil to increase its fertility.
+On this basis, SF60 is a fertiliser - i.e. a natural substance that contains nutrients (micro and macro NPK, Ca, etc) plus organic matter and biochar designed to improve fertility, i.e. plant growth.

 Do I need to add SF60 each year?

-You can add the total amount needed in one session.
-The biochar and colloidal humus in the SF60 product remain in soil year after year.
+You can add the total amount needed in one session or top-up each season.
+The biochar and colloidal humus in the SF60 product remains in soil year after year.
 You can top-up and build towards 20% target by adding a bit more each year – this gradual improvement spreads the cost over more than one year.

 Yes, but the cost might be prohibitive, Adding SF60 can dramatically reduce the time taken to repair soil as you are adding a large percentage of stable biochar and colloidal humus.